• Home

 • News

-• Flight Path to the Future: Streamline Shipping’s Drone Trials Set a National Standard for Responsible Innovation
+• Flight Path to the Future: Streamline Shipping’s Drone Trials Set a National Standard

 In one of the UK’s most ambitious drone logistics programmes to date, Streamline Shipping Group, in partnership with Windracers, has successfully demonstrated how autonomous air freight can transform island delivery – while directly aligning with principles laid out in the University of Birmingham’s Future Flight report.